- + 49Images

-MG ZS EV Powertrain: The ZS EV’s electric motor will be powered by a 44.5kWh lithium-ion battery.
-Output figures of the motor stand at 143PS and 353Nm of power and torque respectively.
-It has a range of 340km on a single charge in real-world conditions.
+MG ZS EV Powertrain: The ZS EV’s 143PS and 353Nm electric motor is powered by a 44.5kWh lithium-ion battery.
+It has a claimed range of 340km on a single charge in real-world conditions.

 MG ZS EV Charging Time: There are multiple ways to charge the ZS EV.
-MG will supply a 7.4kW charger that can be installed at your home or office.
-Using this, the batteries can be charged from 0 to 100 per cent in 6-8 hours.
-Additionally, there is a portable charger that comes with the car and can be plugged into a regular 15A power socket.
+MG offers a 7.4kW charger that can be installed at your home or office and can take your batteries from 0 to 100 per cent in 6-8 hours.
+The car itself comes with a portable charger that can be plugged into a regular 15A power socket.
 This takes 16-18 hours to fully charge the car.
 MG has also installed 50kW DC fast chargers at some of its dealerships that can top up the batteries from 0 to 80 per cent in less than 50 minutes.
 Meanwhile, MG Motor is developing a bigger battery pack for the ZS EV and it could be offered on our shores as well.